art-hack/Python-Multiplayer-basic/README.md

 ### It is a proof of concept of gaming over network and tranferring data in games on the same network.

-#### In this example the two clients are interacting with a server to move these boxes and upating location of the other player as well in real time.
+#### In this example the two clients are interacting with a server to move these boxes and upating location of the other player as well as own player in real time.

 ![Demo Gif](upload.gif)